rizinorg/book/src/configuration/evars.md

 ### asm.sub.rel: `bool`

-A boolean value which substitutes pc relative expressions in disassembly.
+A boolean value that substitutes expressions relative to the Program Counter in the disassembly.
 When turned on, it shows the references as string references.

 For example: